stelzinga/MF/MGT_80.Tools.md

 These are subjective skills that are hard to quantify.
 They are also known as *people skills* or *interpersonal skills*.
 They include:
 - Communication: ability to convey and share ideas effectively
 - Flexibility: ability to accept new challenges calmly and without restraint
 - Leadership: ability to help oversee Activities, guide initiatives and steer Staff toward the achievement of Goals through Leading
 - Motivation: ability to keep going even in the face of setbacks
 - Multitasking: ability to manage different tasks efficiently by prioritising them across short cycles
 - Problem Solving: ability to analyse a problem to create a solution, including breaking up problems in smaller ones
 - Teamwork: ability to cooperate with others and build relationships
-- Time Management: ability to plan different tasks such that they complete on the expected time
+- Time Management: ability to plan different tasks such that they complete at the expected time
 - Self-learner: ability to teach one-self specific topics by finding and using different sources of information that are adequate for the topic at hand
 - Self-critical: ability to question oneself to improve the quality of output and to increase understanding of topics
 - Self-starter: ability to see the required tasks to be done and start working on them